EthanRudy/BigInt/README.md

-# BigInt
+# BigInt v4

-Currently working on the next version!
+This is the really slow binary attempt, the chunk version is in the works, finishing up division.
+Screw long division